Costa Blanca Travel Guide Spain

-The region is divided into two very different areas, the mountainous north with rugged outcrops and sheer cliffs whilst the south is home to magnificent coastal resorts, beaches, palm groves and first class beaches.
+The Costa Blanca is divided into two very different areas, the mountainous north with rugged outcrops and sheer cliffs whilst the south is home to magnificent coastal resorts, beaches, palm groves and first-class beaches.

-The overwhelmingly beautiful landscapes, combined with a huge selection of accommodation and entertainment, plus the warm climate throughout the year, turns the Costa Blanca into one of the most popular holiday destinations in Spain.
+The overwhelmingly beautiful landscapes, combined with a huge selection of accommodation and entertainment, plus the warm climate throughout the year, makes the Costa Blanca one of the most popular holiday destinations in Spain.

 The average annual temperature in Costa Blanca is around 20 degrees Celsius, enjoying a sunny spring, while in autumn are occurring impressive quick passing thunderstorms that would leave any photographer speechless.

-The most popular tourist resorts of the Coast Blanca are Benidorm and Denia, it is also a first class golf holiday destination with a number of quality golf courses located all over the province including Alenda Golf, Lo Romero Golf, Golf Las Ramblas, Javea and Alicante Golf Club.
+The Costa Blanca is a first-class golf holiday destination with a number of quality golf courses located all over the province including Alenda Golf, Lo Romero Golf, Golf Las Ramblas, La Finca, Las Colinas, Alto Real and the Alicante Golf Club.